hfridholm/korsord/NOTES.md

 - maybe add argp to clues.py

 - change if-statements to switch statements when checking _status in -gen.c

-- remove old_grid from _reset, instead set is_crossed on SQUARE_BLOCK and from that _reset
+- maybe: remove old_grid from _reset, instead set is_crossed on SQUARE_BLOCK and from that _reset

-[result.words]
-hus        :
-skateboard :
-...

-[user altered result.words]
-hus        : i ett sådant kan man bo skateboard : platta med fyra hjul
-...

 new idea:
 - squares that are not _crossed should be able to be changed by new words,